 NZXT CAM allows you to see what is going on inside your computer, from the processor’s load to bandwidth consumption.
 You can also see the work of applications on every machine and quickly track the issues to enhance the performance of your computer.

-When you are in a game, track temperatures, bandwidth, FPS, and more with super stable and low impact in-game overlay.
+When you are in a game, track temperatures, bandwidth, FPS, and more with a super stable and low-impact in-game overlay.
 NZXT CAM supports time played, current FPS, GPU/CPU temperature, battery level, GPU/CPU load, and many more.

 It offers a beautiful and intuitive interface from which you can control fan speeds, PSU voltages, case lights, and more.
 Download the next-gen CAM software and start checking the CPU temperature.

-Need to find why your computer is so hot?
+Need to find out why your computer is so hot?

 Speccy has the information you want to know.
 It is a lightweight, advanced system, and fast information tool for the computer.
 Speccy is a place where you can get a quick summary of the result, or you can dive deeper into your PC’s hardware to make purchasing and upgrading decisions.

-In a single interface, you will find every detail so that you can save your time to get stats like motherboard, CPU, graphics cards, RAM, and more.
+In a single interface, you will find every detail so that you can save your time getting stats like motherboard, CPU, graphics cards, RAM, and more.
 Become a pro in solving problems before they happen by seeing the temperatures of the critical components.

 It gives you access to save your results as an XML, text file, or snapshot to share them easily.
 Check the specs of your computer and see whether it needs diagnosis for any issues.
 The tool helps you boost the performance of PCs without upgrading their hardware.
 Download the free version to get advanced PC insights or buy the tool to get more features.